Ukraine Permission Extension Scheme

 After you apply to the Ukraine Permission Extension Scheme

-It usually takes around 8 weeks to receive a decision on the application once you've applied online.
+It usually takes around eight weeks to receive a decision on the application once you've applied online.

-If your application is successful, you will be granted leave to remain in the UK for further 18 months from the date of decision, with the right to work, study, rent and access to public benefits.
+If your application is successful, you will be granted leave to remain in the UK for further 18 months or a further 24 months (for a second UPE grant) from the date of decision, with the right to work, study, rent and access to public benefits.

 Your eVisa (an online record of your immigration status) will be updated automatically to show your new UPE permission.